maazsabahuddin/maazsabahuddin/README.md

 ### Hi there 👋

-- 🔭 I’m currently pursuing my POST GRADUATE Studies at Cambrian College.
-- 🌱 I’m currently learning Data Analytics
-- 👯 I’m looking to collaborate on public repos
-- 🤔 I’m looking for help with ...
+- Software Engineer with experience in fintech, logistics, and e-commerce projects.
+- Experienced in automating repetitive tasks and improving efficiency through scripting.
+- Passionate about development, combining creativity, problem-solving, and algorithm optimization.
+- Built robust and scalable backend systems for various applications.
+- Proficient in utilizing cloud platforms (AWS & Azure) to deploy and scale backend infrastructure.
+- Familiarity with containerization technologies like Docker for packaging and deploying applications.
-- 💬 Ask me about Architecture, system design, backend support
+- 💬 Ask me about Architecture, system design, backend support.

+Are you working on a Startup?
+Let's discuss.

 - 📫 How to reach me: maazsabahuddin@gmail.com